syswonder/hvisor-book-en/src/chap03/VirtIOUseage.md

-# Use of VirtIO Devices
+# Using VirtIO Devices

-Currently, hvisor supports three types of Virtio devices: Virtio block, Virtio net, and Virtio Console, presented to virtual machines other than Root Linux via MMIO.
-The Virtio device source repository is located at [hvisor-tool](https://github.com/syswonder/hvisor-tool), compiled and used together with the command line tool.
-After creating Virtio devices through the command line tool, the Virtio device will become a daemon on Root Linux, and its log information will be output to the nohup.out file.
+Currently, hvisor supports three types of Virtio devices: Virtio block, Virtio net, and Virtio Console, which are presented to virtual machines other than Root Linux via MMIO.
+The Virtio device source code repository is located at [hvisor-tool](https://github.com/syswonder/hvisor-tool), compiled and used together with the command-line tool.
+After creating a Virtio device through the command-line tool, the Virtio device becomes a daemon on Root Linux, and its log information is output to the nohup.out file.

 ## Creating and Starting Virtio Devices

-Before creating Virtio devices through the command line, execute `insmod hvisor.ko` to load the kernel module.
+Before creating a Virtio device through the command line, execute `insmod hvisor.ko` to load the kernel module.

 ### Virtio blk Device